 The Federalism Index aims to measure a number of Key Indicators over the next 5-10 years.
 Preview the projects we are working on below or go directly to the Federalism Dashboard to get started.

 The concentration of regulatory power in the federal government over the last 100 years has raised numerous concerns related to efficiency, effectiveness, and accountability.
 Measuring variation in regulations provides a perspective on American federalism that can not be captured in other standard measures.

 Citizen attitudes toward the American federal system have changed over time.
 The Public Opinion Dashboard tracks key indicators including trust, power, efficiency, and accountability at different levels of government.

-Federalism Committees provide states an opportunity to enhance dialogue, examine boundaries and roles regarding federal-state relations, as well as strive for a proper balance in our federal system.
-It is interesting to note that these committees are not specific to a particular region or political party - showing that federalism is a topic that is relevant to a wide range of people.
+Federalism Organizations provides an opportunity to enhance dialogue, examine boundaries and roles regarding federal-state relations, as well as strive for a proper balance in our federal system.
+It is interesting to note that these committees are not specific to a particular region or political party - showing that federalism is a topic that is relevant to a wide range of people and countries.